thelicato/pino-rotating-file-stream/README.md

 This module provides a **transport** for *pino* to automatically rotates logs.
 Under the hood, it uses [rotating-file-stream](https://www.npmjs.com/package/rotating-file-stream) even though some fields have been added to the default *Options*.

+## CLI
+The current version of this packages has only support for the module usage as described in the [Programmatic Integration](#programmatic-integration) section.
+This feature will be added ASAP.
 ## Programmatic Integration
 Install ``pino-rotating-file-stream`` alongside ``pino`` and set the transport to ``pino-rotating-file-stream``: